psycry/flutter_consent_flow/README.md

 # Flutter Consent Flow ⚒
 A Flutter utility library for handling regulatory frameworks and geolocation permissions.
-This library provides methods to identify the relevant regulatory framework based on the user's location and check geolocation permissions on the device.
+This library provides methods to identify the relevant regulatory framework based on the user's IP or location and show a consent dialog to request user consent.

 ## Getting Started 🚀